tfpauly/privacy-proxy/draft-private-access-tokens.md

 The Client employs a trusted Mediator through which it communicates with the Issuer for this proof.
 The Mediator performs three important functions:

-- associate the Client with a stable identifier, authenticating the Client if necessary;
+- authenticate and associate the Client with a stable identifier;

 - maintain issuance state for the Client and relay it to the Issuer; and